Google Product Extensions: Illustrate Your Ads & Bring The Traffic (& Conversions)!

 There’s also the potential to increase your conversions significantly, since you’re visually featuring your products and their prices up front, and providing an incredibly easy way for a potential customer buy with little more than a click or two.
-For retailers with eCommerce sites, Product Extensions should definitely be on your radar and potentially your to-do list.
-That being said, you should also arm yourself with plenty of information about the logistics and limitations of Product Extensions.
+For retailers with eCommerce sites, Product Extensions should definitely be on your radar and potentially your to-do list. where to get ivermectin uk That being said, you should also arm yourself with plenty of information about the logistics and limitations of Product Extensions.

 Product Feed: This is the information that you provide to Google about each of the products that you’d like to feature in your Merchant account.
 There are a few different formats you can use, although I prefer an Excel document.
 You’ll be providing a large number of attributes, from numerical product IDs to image links, descriptions, prices, condition, etc. If you have a large number of products you’d like to include, putting this together may be somewhat time and/or labor intensive.

 Updates: Whenever you sell out of a featured item or get new items in that you’d like to feature, you’ll need to manually update your feed with Google.
 Because of this, if you sell a lot of unique products keeping your feed updated could be difficult.
 Retailers that stock a large number of identical items will have an easier time.

 Feature Suggestions for Google –

 Considering the relative difficulty of setting up Product Extensions, especially when compared with the other easy-to-activate ad extensions, I’ve often wondered why Google’s system hasn’t provided a more user-friendly way to do this.
 For example: